 Minnesota law requires the DNR to maintain a list of species that are at risk of disappearing from the state.
 Listed species are placed into one of three categories: endangered, threatened and special concern.
 The list is based on scientific field studies, such as those conducted by the Minnesota Biological Survey.

-The Statement of Need and Reasonableness (SONAR) is an official document submitted to the Office of Administrative Hearings.
-It contains an overview, all proposed changes, and supporting evidence for the proposed changes.
+The Statement of Need and Reasonableness (SONAR) contains an overview and supporting evidence for the recent updates.

 Department of Natural Resources